kwon37xi/hibernate-customtype-same-value-binding-bug/README.md

 private Boolean old;
 ```

-In this situation, if you make a query like the following,
+In this situation, if you make a query like the following(Run kr.pe.kwonnam.hibernatesutomtime.HibernateBugReproduce class),

 ```java
 final Query query = session.createQuery(